Please check for the cellphone number on each ad to directly contact farmer. I curate listings on the website and not a farmer but webmaster.

 Bongi does not hoard knowledge but shares it freely to guide new pig farmers to improve their piggeries.
 It’s a privilege today he agreed to share his journey to farming with pigs for profit…enjoy.Hello, please introduce yourself, your educational background and where you’re based?

 My name is Bonginkosi Nxumalo, born in Bushbuckridge, Mpumalanga.
 I do not have a formal agricultural qualification, I have a Bsc in Computer Science from the University of KwaZulu-Natal.
 My farming operation is based in Devon (Gauteng).What do you farm and why that choice of produce?

-I am a pig farmer having established Green Pigs, I chose to farm in pig…
+I am a pig farmer having established Green Pigs SA, I chose to…

 This profile interview was first published on StarterJourney.com our sister blog.Southern Africa is currently struggling with high unemployment and agriculture offers opportunities to be self-employed.
 Pig farming has many untapped opportunities beyond just breeding pigs…but also processing pork, marketing and numerous other value-added opportunities waiting to be explored.

 Read below how pig farmer Kebelo Moloto started his piggery, challenges he faced and the milestones he has achieved over the years…What attracted you to pig farming?